-A company that sells canned fruit wants to minimize the cost of packaging.
+An oil tanker explodes and begins leaking oil into the surrounding sea.
+In an effort to contain the spill, the company that owns the tanker wants to figure out how fast the area of the spill is increasing.
+Another company that sells canned fruit wants to minimize the cost of packaging.
 How do they determine the dimensions of the container that will use the least material for a given volume of fruit?
-In Math 130 we will learn the differential calculus the company's researchers use to solve this problem.
+In MATH 130 we will learn the differential calculus the companys' researchers use to solve these problems.

-This semester we will be covering most of chapters 1, 2, 3, and 4, and touching on chapters 5 and 8 of the text.
+This semester we will be covering most of chapters 1, 2, 3, and 4 of the text.
 We will begin with a brief review of some key mathematical concepts you will need during the course.
 Then we will study the fundamental concept of a limit, and how we can use limits to define derivatives.
-We will explore applications of differentiation including answering questions like the one above, finding slopes of tangent lines and calculating other rates of change.
+We will explore applications of differentiation including answering questions like the ones above, finding slopes of tangent lines and calculating other rates of change.